apache/causeway-site/content/contributors/recreating-an-archetype.md

     export ISISART=todoapp-archetype
     export ISISDEV=1.7.0-SNAPSHOT
     export ISISREL=1.6.0
+    export ISISPAR=1.6.0
     export ISISRC=RC1

     export ISISCPT=$(echo $ISISART | cut -d- -f2)
     export ISISCPN=$(echo $ISISART | cut -d- -f1)

     env | grep ISIS | sort

+nb: `$ISISPAR` is the version of the Isis core that will act as the archetype's parent.
+Usually this is the same as `$ISISREL`.

 ### Check the example app